- Search The Registry

 - Street Team Youth Programs

 *Novella Nelson was born on this date in 1939.
 She was a Black actress and singer.

 Novella Christine Nelson was born in Brooklyn, New York, to James and Evelyn (formerly Hines) Nelson.
 Her father was a pastor and a taxi driver.
 Her mother was an executive assistant at magazine publisher Women's Wear Daily.

 She attended the predominantly white Brooklyn College in the late 1950s, majoring in biochemistry.
-She took a speech class, which was an acting course, and was asked to perform in a play.
+She took a speech class and an acting course and was asked to perform in a play.
 For the play, she took on the role of Berenice, the housekeeper, in The Member of the Wedding by Carson McCullers.
-After being on stage in this and other plays, she the future actress changed course becoming a theatre major.
+After being on stage in this and other plays, she, the future actress, changed course, becoming a theatre major.

 Novella Nelson died of cancer on September 1, 2017, aged 77, in her native Brooklyn, New York.